editorconfig-checker/editorconfig-checker/README.md

 ```
 USAGE:
+  -d    show which files would be checked
+  -dry-run
+        show which files would be checked
   -e string
         a regex which files should be excluded from checking - needs to be a valid regular expression
   -exclude string